reactjs/react.dev/beta/src/content/reference/react/useCallback.md

 #### Always re-rendering a component {/*always-re-rendering-a-component*/}

-In this example, the `ShoppingForm` implementation is also **artificially slowed down** so that you can see what happens when some React component you're rendering is genuinely slow.
+In this example, the `ShippingForm` implementation is also **artificially slowed down** so that you can see what happens when some React component you're rendering is genuinely slow.
 Try incrementing the counter and toggling the theme.

 Unlike in the previous example, toggling the theme is also slow now!
-This is because **there is no `useCallback` call in this version,** so `handleSubmit` is always a new function, and the slowed down `ShoppingForm` component can't skip re-rendering.
+This is because **there is no `useCallback` call in this version,** so `handleSubmit` is always a new function, and the slowed down `ShippingForm` component can't skip re-rendering.

 <Sandpack>